 Noise's hash-based key derivation function (HKDF) is defined using the HMAC defined in RFC2104[9].
-The hash function H employed here depends on the cipher spec used, in this work it is BLAKE2s.
+The hash function H employed here depends on the cipher spec used.
+SecureHID uses BLAKE2s.

 The HKDF is defined for two and three outputs as follows.